The Warriors (Yurick novel): Plot summary

 En route to the other subway station, the gang encounters the Borinquen Blazers, a Puerto Rican gang.
 Hector meets the leader to parley (negotiate) for safe passage and all goes well until a girl, one of the Blazers' debs (girlfriends), desires one of the Dominators' insignia pins.
 When they refuse, the girl chastises the Blazers' leader, challenging his manhood.
 The leader then demands that the Dominators remove their pins in exchange for safe passage.
 Things escalate into an argument with the Dominators heading off to their destination and the Blazers not retaliating because their reinforcements have not arrived.
 Angry, Hector riles up the gang into a violent mood, deciding to spite the Blazers by going through their turf as a "war party" – an act performed by a gang ritual of changing the positions of the cigarettes in their hat brims.

-The Dominators realize they're being tailed by the deb and a scout from the Blazers.
+The Dominators realize they are being tailed by the deb and a scout from the Blazers.
 They ambush them, taking away the scout's switchblade, then chasing him off.
 Lunkface convinces the girl to stick around on the promise of a pin and a rank (of "sister") in the gang.
 The Dominators then encounter an individual and start a fight, the girl cheering them on while they take turns stabbing the man with the stolen blade.
 The Dominators turn on the girl and gang-rape her, abandoning her in the street as they rush off to the subway.

 Throughout the novel, the gang plays games of "manhood", either to relieve boredom or to settle disputes: waiting for the train, the Dominators have a contest as to who can urinate the farthest.
 Later, on the train, Hector passes out pieces of candy bars he has brought to the gang.
-When they start teasing Lunkface with a piece that's fallen on the floor, he becomes so angry he quits the gang on the spot.
-Hector eases the situation by selecting a member for punishment – Hinton – and Lunkface "insults” him by puffing on Hinton's "war cigarette".
+When they start teasing Lunkface with a piece that has fallen on the floor, he becomes so angry he quits the gang on the spot.
+Hector eases the situation by selecting a member for punishment – Hinton – and Lunkface "insults" him by puffing on Hinton's "war cigarette".
 Then Hector holds another "manhood" game involving the gang sticking their heads out the train window until it passes into the subway tunnel.
 Hinton wins, nearly killing himself in the process.